St. Patrick's Day

 By , Attorney

-The person who will wrap up your affairs after you die is often called an executor, but many states also use the term "personal representative."
-Your executor will most likely be a person very close to you – like your spouse, parent, or adult child.
-You can choose your executor by naming one in your will.
-But if you don't, the court will name one for you.
+The person who will wrap up your affairs after you die is often called an executor, but many states also use the term "personal representative" or "estate representative."
+Your executor will most likely be a person very close to you—like your spouse, parent, or adult child.
+You can choose your executor by naming someone in your will.
+But if you don't, the probate court will name one for you.

-An executor will have the legal authority to do many traditional tasks, like pay bills with checks, notify beneficiaries, deal with creditors, distribute your property, communicate with the courts, pay taxes, get death certificates, sell your property, and many other duties required to wrap things up.
-But none of these traditional tasks include managing digital assets.
+An executor will have the legal authority to do many traditional tasks, like pay bills, notify beneficiaries of your death, deal with creditors, distribute your property, communicate with the courts, pay taxes, get death certificates, sell your property, and many other duties required to wrap things up.
+(Learn more about The Executor's Job.)

-Without access to your digital assets, your executor will not be able to
+If you don't give your executor access to your digital assets, your executor won't immediately be able to perform tasks such as:

-• get email addresses or phone numbers from online accounts or cell phones
+• getting email addresses or phone numbers from online accounts or cell phones

-• access cloud based photo or music storage
+• accessing cloud-based photo or music storage, or

 • anything else that requires access to your digital accounts or files.

-Similarly, if your digital assets have a monetary value – like an online bank account, seller's account, or gaming account – your executor will be able to demand that the company provide payment to your estate.
+Similarly, if your digital assets have a monetary value—like an online bank account, seller's account, or gaming account—your executor will be able to demand that the company provide payment to your estate.
 But the company will probably just transfer the money and terminate the account, without allowing executor access as a user.
-Any data – photos, sales history, contact information – will be lost.
+Any data—photos, sales history, contact information—might very well be lost.

-So while there are ways for your executor to access some of your digital assets, the access will be slow or inadequate, especially compared to being able to access the accounts as a user.
+So while there are ways for your executor to access some of your digital assets, the access might be slow or inadequate, especially compared to the way you currently access your accounts as a user.

-Additionally, if you have ideas about what you want to have happen to your digital assets, you might consider leaving your executor instructions about that too.
+Leaving instructions.
+Lastly, leave clear instructions so your executor isn't left guessing what you might have wanted them to do with your online accounts.
 For example, you might want your executor to pass all of your digital photos onto your sister, post a special message to post to social media, or maybe just delete every possible trace of you from the internet.
 The more detailed your instructions, the easier it will be for your executor to follow through.

 Some people don't like the idea of their executor nosing around their digital accounts and files after they're gone.
-Those who prefer privacy certainly should not leave a letter detailing how to access accounts.
-But, further, they should also understand that the law is moving toward giving executors very broad powers over a deceased person's digital assets.
-In states that pass these broad laws, your executor may be able to get into accounts that you consider private.
+Those who prefer privacy certainly shouldn't leave a letter listing all of the passwords to their accounts.
+But they should also understand that the law generally has moved in the direction of giving executors very broad powers over a deceased person's digital assets.
+So even if you don't provide passwords, there's a chance your executor may be able to get into accounts that you consider private.
 As these laws develop, the right to privacy after death will be a hot topic.
-Stay tuned, and if you want to take steps to protect your privacy, get help from a lawyer who is on top of this issue.
+Stay tuned, and if you want to take steps to protect your privacy, get help from an estate planning lawyer who is on top of this issue.

 Get Professional Help